TheBluCoder/CiteMe/README.md

 # CiteMe - Automatic Citation Generation System

-CiteMe is a modern, full-stack application designed to help students generate references and in-line citations and references efficiently.
+CiteMe is a modern, full-stack application designed to help students generate references and in-line citations efficiently.
 The system provides intelligent citation suggestions, reference management, and seamless integration with academic databases.

 Students do not have to worry about searching for sources to back essays and thesis.
-This web app will search the web , format your document with intext citation and include the references, sources and metrics to grade the credibility of the sources.
+This web app will search the web, format your document with intext citation and include the references, sources and metrics to grade the credibility of the sources.

 The webapp also offers the choice of providing your own sources, in forms of urls, texts and pdfs and is able to use these sources to format your essays/thesis with intext citation and references in any citation format.

 🌐 **Live Demo**: [CiteMe Editor](https://cite-me-wpre.vercel.app/editor)